Masmiseim36/nxpSDK/boards/evkmimxrt685/driver_examples/i2c/dma_b2b_transfer/slave/readme.txt

 In this example, one i2c instance as slave and another i2c instance on the other board as master.
 Master sends a piece of data to slave, and receive a piece of data from slave.
 This example checks if the data received from slave is correct.
+I2C slave works as supporting board to help demonstrate master DMA trasnfer, actually uses interrupt way.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.50.9
+- IAR embedded Workbench  9.10.2
-- Keil MDK  5.33
+- Keil MDK  5.34
-- GCC ARM Embedded  9.3.1
+- GCC ARM Embedded  10.2.1
-- MCUXpresso  11.3.0
+- MCUXpresso  11.4.0

 Hardware requirements
 =====================